sunilcns/Terraform/README.md

 # Terraform
-This repo to frame some terraform structures in AWS cloud
+This repo to create some terraform prototypes in AWS cloud